 Both the joint dinners and the common areas are great chances to connect with like-minded travellers.
 You can choose between shared rooms and private rooms.

-If you want a little more privacy and tranquility you should consider the Anjo Azul.
-This charming guest house is set in a historic 18th-century building in the Chiado district, just above Bairro Alto.
+If you want a little more privacy and tranquility you should consider Santa Bica.
+This charming little hotel is set in a historic building right next to the famous elevador “Bica”.
+For now this hotel is still one of the secret Lisbon Tips as it is brand new.

-All rooms in the Anjo Azul have a bathroom ensuite and some even have a small balcony.
-In addition to the good location and the tasteful furnishings, the friendly & very helpful staff are another reason to stay here.
+I've stayed here on my most recent visit for 3 nights and can only recommend this hotel.
+All rooms in the Santa Bica have a bathroom ensuite.
+In addition to the good location and the lovely breakfast, the friendly & very helpful staff are another reason to stay here.

 This small B&B is located near the LX Factory and is another suitable option for those who want a quieter stay.
 You can choose between inexpensive private rooms without a private bathroom as well as rooms with a private bathroom.
 In addition to friendly service and a great view, this guesthouse also has a communal kitchen.

-Any things to do in Lisbon, Portugal you'd like to add?
+Any things to do in Lisbon, Portugal or Lisbon Tips you'd like to add?

 I wrote this Lisbon travel guide based on my own travel experience.
 If you have been to Lisbon as well and you have something to add to this list of things to do in Lisbon please feel free to leave a comment below.
 In case you liked the guide and found it helpful, I would appreciate if you could share it with your friends or link to it from your homepage!